AsthaBista/GWProject/Approach_I.md

     ##   method            from
     ##   as.zoo.data.frame zoo

-    ## First, here is a function to plot many time series using ggplot
-    ## We will be using this function in the following lines
+Before beginning, here is a function to plot many time series using ggplot.We will be using this function in the following lines to plot stationary time series.
-    ## Plot the stationary time series

     create_timeseries_plots <- function(df){
       # change into metres